 • elimination of antibiotics and fungicides in aquariums, after treatment of the intended duration (often from 2 to 4 weeks).

-Regeneration The accumulation of pollutants on the surface of the activated carbon determines the gradual loss of its adsorption capacity until it completely disappears.
-At that point the activated carbon must be replaced or else regenerated through a regeneration or reactivation process which allows the carbon to reacquire its adsorbent properties.
-Regeneration can take place through:
+As pollutants accumulate on the surface of activated carbon, its adsorption capacity gradually decreases until it is completely exhausted.
+At this stage, activated carbon must either be replaced or regenerated to restore its adsorptive properties.

 • chemical methods, either with chemical reactants which oxidise the adsorbed organic substances, or with solvents which extract them;